120K Instagrams by Russian election attackers hit 20M Americans

 For context, yesterday Twitter said that its investigation had found 2700 accounts tied to Russia election interference, which was a steep increase from the 200 in initially announced last month.
 And today Twitter general counsel Sean Edgett was accused of underreporting the percentage of Twitter’s users that are bots, which he said was under 5%, but that the Senate Intelligence Committee said outside estimates peg at much higher.

+Stretch was bashed by Senator Mark Warner after he failed to unequivocally answer whether accounts taken down for attacking the recent French election had been cross-checked for having also attacked the U.S. presidential election.
+Stretch has been told to come back with that information.
+He did amit that the Clinton and Trump campaigns spent a combined $81 million on Facebook ads in the run-up to the 2016 presidential election.

-Edgett also noted that it deleted 106 accounts that sent over 700 vote-by-text tweets, which is an example of criminal voter suppression since you can’t actually vote over SMS.
+Edgett noted that it deleted 106 accounts that sent over 700 vote-by-text tweets, which is an example of criminal voter suppression since you can’t actually vote over SMS.
 Perhaps the next investigation for Congress will involve US mobile telecoms, and seek to find out just how many people actually tried to vote by text.

 Stretch admitted that Facebook’s data from before October is less complete.
-And Stretch, Edgett, and Google’s director of law enforcement and information security Richard Salgado all agreed that their investigations are ongoing so they can’t be sure they’ve identified all active measures of disinformation implemented by the Russians.
+And Stretch, Edgett, and Google’s General Counsel Kent Walker all agreed that their investigations are ongoing so they can’t be sure they’ve identified all active measures of disinformation implemented by the Russians.

 Yesterday, Congress grilled these companies about their ongoing investigations, focusing on the fact that they don’t actually know if U.S. shell companies are being used to hide Russian election meddlers who wanted to buy ads.
 The overall accusatory tone of the congressional commitee, admonishment of the companies for their failures, and its requests for more information may indicate sufficient fervor to apply new regulations to tech giants, rather than allowing them to merely self-regulate.